New Synagogue (Ostrów Wielkopolski): Architecture

-The towers: towers are flanking the façade and in the horizontal plan they are square.
+The towers flank the façade and in the horizontal plan they are square.
 They are placed slightly forward from the face of the facility (risalit).
-They have 5 floors.
+They have five floors.
 On their ground floor, they are put forward with small portals and sloped roof.
 The portals décor is identical to the main portal.
 In the second and third floors there are mullions.
 On the west tower's window, there is a wooden openwork preserved in the whole opening.
 On the fourth floor there is a triforium.
 The fifth tier plan changes to an octagon.
 It is in a shape of a drum with oeil-de-boeuf (ox-eye) windows.
 The windows are placed in a square brick boxes on all eight sides (lanterns).
 A frieze cymatium, similar to the body of the synagogue connects the dome with the tower.
 Onion shaped octahedral dome is covered with gray half round tiles (arranged like fish scale).
 The whole is topped with a spire coming from the center.

 Eastern and southern elevations are modestly embellished.